 4.2 The General Assembly’s shall elect annually a Chair and Secretariat from among the ALSs and the Unaffiliated Members.

 4.3 The General Assembly shall elect two (2) persons on a staggered basis to serve as members of the ALAC under the terms specified in the ICANN By-Laws.
-Candidates may be an Unaffiliated Member, an ALS Member, or a member of an ALS Member, and must live in the North American region.
+Candidates may be an Unaffiliated Member, an ALS Member, and must live in the North American region.

 4.4 The NARALO’s ALAC members shall have the responsibilities described in the ICANN Bylaws, ALAC Rules of Procedure, and the RALO documents.

 4.5 The NARALO’s ALAC members shall serve a two-year term, but may not serve more than two (2) full consecutive full terms (totaling more than 40 months).
 The term of an ALAC member filing a vacancy shall not be counted against the term limit.
 Each new ALAC member selected by the NARALO shall be seated at the close of ICANN's annual meeting.
-ALAC members filling a vacancy will be seated immediately following their nomination.
+ALAC members filling a vacancy will be seated immediately following their nomination and election.

 4.6 The NARALO shall elect one (1) representative to the Nominating Committee (“NomCom”) of ICANN.
 The NARALO’s NomCom representative shall have the responsibilities described in the ICANN By-Laws and other applicable rules and procedures.
 NomCom representatives are limited to two (2) consecutive terms.